 Your website’s visitors expect to see the content they’re looking for: nothing more, nothing less.

 Those forever scrolling web pages that were popular a decade ago are no longer “in.”
 As a matter of fact, they’re against best practices, not to mention web accessibility guidelines.

 You have to find the sweet spot of having enough content for search engines and not too much for your visitors.

 Avoid excessive images, images, and content that don’t support what your page is about.
 You don’t want other things competing for your visitor’s attention.

 Break your content up into bite-sized chunks that flow well.
-This allows your site’s visitor to see what the page is about a glance, and will enable you to keep their attention.
+This allows your site’s visitors to see what the page is about at a glance and will enable you to keep their attention.

 7. Your site isn’t optimized for search engines.